 The "Indemnification" provision in Section 9 of the API ToS is deleted in its entirety and replaced with the following:

-"You agree to hold harmless and indemnify Google, and its subsidiaries, affiliates, officers, agents, and employees, or partners, from and against any third party claim arising from or in any way related to:
+"You agree to hold harmless and indemnify Google and its subsidiaries, affiliates, officers, agents, employees, and partners from and against any third party claim arising from or in any way related to: